Why Hybrid Customer Experiences Are Table Stakes For Post-Pandemic Growth (Forrester Study)

 Uberall is driven to help businesses thrive in the Hybrid world.
 If you want to learn more about how we do this, please reach out for a chat!

 *Source: A commissioned study conducted by Forrester Consulting on behalf of Uberall, December 2021.
-Total base is 209 senior decision-makers at companies in France (52), Germany (52), UK (50), US (52) with a strong focus on physical locations (more than 150 physical locations globally).
+The total base is 209 senior decision-makers at companies in France (52), Germany (52), UK (50), US (52) with a strong focus on physical locations (more than 150 physical locations globally).